tentwentyfour/sherlock/README.md

 Sherlock
 ========

+**WARNING**: This library is not supposed to be used in new projects.
+Go have a look at the official Client maintained by Zachary Tong!

+This version is maintained for the sole purpose of supporting a legacy application.

 _Sherlock_ is a PHP (>=5.3.9) client for [ElasticSearch](http://www.elasticsearch.org/).  _Sherlock_ can be used to search and manage ElasticSearch clusters.

 Features